2011 World Series: Game 6

 Josh Hamilton hit the go ahead two-run home run in the 10th inning for the Rangers.

 Lance Lynn came on to pitch for the Cardinals in the top of the seventh and was promptly greeted with back-to-back home runs by Adrián Beltré and Nelson Cruz to put Texas up by two.
 The home run allowed Cruz to tie the record for most postseason home runs in a season at 8; he shares the achievement with Carlos Beltrán and Barry Bonds.

 Ian Kinsler added his second RBI later in the inning to make the score 7–4, Rangers.
 In the bottom of the eighth, Allen Craig (who entered the game as Holliday's replacement) hit a home run to pull the Cardinals within two.
 Rangers closer Neftalí Feliz entered in the bottom of the ninth to deliver the Rangers their first ever World Series Championship.
 After striking out Ryan Theriot, Feliz faced Albert Pujols.
 Facing possibly his last at-bat as a Cardinal, Pujols hit Feliz's first pitch into left field for a double.
 Feliz walked Lance Berkman to put the tying run on first, but got Craig to take a called third strike.
 The Rangers were one out away from their first-ever World Series championship title as David Freese stepped to the plate.
 Down to his last strike, Freese hit Feliz's pitch past a leaping Nelson Cruz off the right field wall for a triple, tying the game at seven.

 Lance Berkman, however, hit the tying single in the Cardinals' half of the 10th inning.

 David Freese, who hit a two-RBI triple that tied the game in the 9th inning for the Cardinals, hit a solo home run in the 11th to stave off elimination for St. Louis.

+However, the Cardinals could not drive Freese in as Yadier Molina lined out to Cruz for the third out.